 Gluten Allergy Symptoms in Babies

-Side effects of Gluten Allergy
+Side Effects of Gluten Allergy

-1 Cold sores and gluten intolerance
+1. Cold sores and gluten intolerance

-2 Underactive thyroid and gluten intolerance
+2. Underactive thyroid and gluten intolerance

-Research concludes that thyroid disorders like an underactive thyroid are more common in people with celiac disease or gluten sensitivity.
+The research concludes that thyroid disorders like an underactive thyroid are more common in people with celiac disease or gluten sensitivity.

-3 Gluten allergy and eczema
+3. Gluten allergy and eczema

 For one month, these individuals switched to a gluten-free diet.
 Their skin conditions also improved significantly by the end of the study.
+A gluten intolerant meal can help get back to normal conditions.

-In fact, one study concluded that eczema develops around three times more frequently among those who suffer from celiac disease. (source)
+One study concluded that eczema develops around three times more frequently among those who suffer from celiac disease. (source)

 Ayurveda on gluten intolerance

-Ayurvedic practitioners believe that if the Agni or fire is weak, then the body will suffer from digestive disorders, malnutrition, and gluten intolerance.
+Ayurvedic practitioners believe that if the Agni or fire is weak, the body will suffer from digestive disorders, malnutrition, and gluten intolerance.

 Ayurvedic treatment for gluten allergy